Gateshead: Unite the union members vote unanimously for strike action

 Speaking on behalf of North East People's Assembly, Tony Dowling, who had been invited to the meeting, pledged to take collections for the strikers on the two north east coaches to the 'No More Austerity' national demonstration in London.

-Please send messages of support for Tyneside Safety Glass strikers to Regional Officer Fazia Hussain-Brown: This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+Please send messages of support for Tyneside Safety Glass strikers to Regional Officer Fazia Hussain-Brown: [email protected]

 Tony Dowling